HTC Zoe Comes To Google Play, Here's Everything You Need To Know

 What is the HTC One's Ultrapixel camera mode, HTC Zoe?
 We explain and show off some Zoe videos

 HTC Zoe is a shooting mode for the HTC One that's derived from the word, Zoetrope.
-Exclusive to the new HTC flagship, it's all part and parcel of the brand new HTC UltraPixel powered camera.
+Initially exclusive to the new HTC flagship, the technology was all about demonstrating the power of the HTC UltraPixel powered camera.
 Rather than try and explain what an HTC Zoe is though, we're going to start with the official line on HTC Zoe in the words of HTC itself.

 "HTC Zoe gives people the ability to shoot high-res photos that come to life in three-second snippets.
 These Zoes, photos and videos are then displayed in a unique way that brings the gallery to life and transforms the traditional photo gallery of still images into a motion gallery of memories.
 These highlight videos can be remixed or set to different themes, and can be easily shared on social networks, email and other services."